seabird-chat/seabird-core/README.md

 There are currently two server implementations.
 They export the same interface and should respond almost exactly the same.
 They are both designed to use the same environment variables for configuration and the same config file format.
+Either one can be used interchangeably.

+This server acts only as an event broker - you will need both a running chat backend and some sort of plugin in order for anything visible to happen.

 ### Go